awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ## Federated queries<a name="troubleshooting-athena-federated-queries"></a>

-For information on troubleshooting federated queries, see [Common\_Problems](https://github.com/awslabs/aws-athena-query-federation/wiki/Common_Problems) in the awslabs/aws\-athena\-query\-federation section of GitHub\.
+For information about troubleshooting federated queries, see [Common\_Problems](https://github.com/awslabs/aws-athena-query-federation/wiki/Common_Problems) in the awslabs/aws\-athena\-query\-federation section of GitHub\.

 ## JSON related errors<a name="troubleshooting-athena-json-related-errors"></a>